uzumaki1296/Mental-Health-Agentic-Service/README.md

 Student Stress Detector 🚀

 A serverless ML-powered system for detecting high-stress students from IoT mental health data.
-This repository contains the solution for **Challenge 2: ML Agentic Engineer** for the Founding Engineer position.
 The system ingests IoT mental health data, detects students with stress above a threshold, stores alerts in DynamoDB, and exposes them through an API Gateway.

 ---